Firearm: Rifles

 A rifle is a long gun that has riflings (spiral grooves) machined into the bore (inner) surface of its barrel, imparting a gyroscopically stabilizing spin to the bullets that it fires.
 A descendant of the musket, rifles produce a single point of impact with each firing with a long range and high accuracy.
 For this reason, as well as for their ubiquity, rifles are very popular among militaries as service rifles, police as accurate long-range alternatives to their traditional shotgun long guns, and civilians for hunting, shooting sports, and self-defense.

-Many types of rifles exist owing to their wide adoption and versatility, ranging from mere barrel length differences as in short-barreled rifles and carbines, to classifications per the rifle's function and purpose as in semi-automatic rifles, automatic rifles and sniper rifles, to differences in the rifle's action as in single-shot, break-action, bolt-action, and lever-action rifles.
+Many types of rifles exist owing to their wide adoption and versatility, ranging from mere barrel length differences as in short-barreled rifles and carbines, to classifications per the rifle's function and purpose as in semi-automatic rifles, automatic rifles and sniper rifles, to differences in the rifle's action as in falling block, rolling block, single-shot, break-action, bolt-action, and lever-action rifles.

-Examples of rifles of various types include the Henry rifle, Winchester rifle, Lee–Enfield, Gewehr 98, M1 Garand, MAS-36 rifle, AKM, Ruger 10/22, Heckler & Koch G3, Remington Model 700, and Heckler & Koch HK417.
+Examples of rifles of various types include the Henry rifle, Winchester Model 94, Winchester Model 70, Lee–Enfield, Gewehr 98, M1 Garand, AK-type, AR-15, Ruger 10/22, Ruger M77, Ruger Mini-14, Heckler & Koch G3, Remington Model 700, Remington Model 7600, and Heckler & Koch HK417.